Ranvir Singh

 Ranvir Singh (born 11 August 1977) is a British journalist and television presenter.
-She is a newsreader and presenter for Good Morning Britain, presenter of Riddiculous and a relief presenter of Lorraine (alongside Christine Lampard).
+She is a newsreader and presenter for Good Morning Britain, presenter of Riddiculous and an occasional relief presenter of Lorraine.

 Early life

 Singh was born in 1977 in Fulwood, Lancashire and grew up in Ribbleton, into a Sikh family.
 She has two older sisters.
 Her parents emigrated from the Punjab in India in the 1960s.
 Her father came over first and her mother followed five years later by which time she already had Singh's eldest sister.
 Her father died when she was nine years old from a heart attack at the age of 42.
 Educated at Kirkham Grammar School, an independent school in Kirkham, Lancashire, she graduated from Lancaster University with a degree in English and Philosophy.
 She then gained a postgraduate qualification in journalism at the School of Journalism, Media and Communication, University of Central Lancashire in Preston.